fukushimahj/pages/_tabs/profile.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fas fa-user-o
-order: 3
+order: 1
 ---